Inclusive mainstream fund: 2026-27

 What is it?

-The inclusive mainstream fund is designed to help schools prepare for and deliver improved inclusion practice, as part of the government’s plans to reform the education system (you can read more about these plans in our summary of the schools white paper).
+The inclusive mainstream fund is designed to help schools prepare for and deliver improved inclusion practice, as part of the government’s plans to reform the education system (read more about these plans in our summary of the schools white paper).

 Schools will share £1.2 billion in total funding over 3 years (£400 million per year).